SAVE OUR VILLAGE - SAVE OUR GREEN BELT - THE AREA IN RED IS UNDER THREAT

 Of prime concern to Theydon Bois is a new policy that supports housing in current Green Belt land that is within a reasonable walking distance to railway stations.
 Locally, this means we are more likely to see applications for development in the fields along Abridge Road.
 This, in our opinion, would fundamentally change our village into a town.

-The Rural Preservation Society are responding to the consultation and objecting to these changes.
+The Rural Preservation Society have responded to the consultation and strongly objected to these changes.
 We believe this policy change this would lead to more sprawling development towards Abridge, increased car usage, pressure on local services such as schools, doctors, dentists etc, and would contribute towards overcrowding on the Central line.
 We feel this policy also contradicts another policy on beneficial uses of Green Belt land, as building on land near stations would lead to the loss of the open countryside.
 Instead, we would support a policy that encouraged more housing development on previously developed or brownfield land.

 Are you interested in local planning matters?